-TV3 staff could jump ship before sale
+Three's top TV talent could jump ship before MediaWorks sale

 Walker said the implications for the industry would be more far-reaching than just TV3 staff losing their jobs, as it could also create an oversupply in the industry and push pay packets down.

-"Look at TVNZ who may pay some premiums to who are presenting some of their shows and they will think we've actually got a monopoly now.
-Do we really need to pay these people this amount of money when there are a lot of options out there?"
+"Look at TVNZ who may pay some premiums to who are presenting some of their shows and they will think, 'We've actually got a monopoly now.
+Do we really need to pay these people this amount of money when there are a lot of options out there?'"

-Frog Recruitment director Jane Kennelley said because of the uncertainty around what was happening with the business, sometimes the best advice was to sit tight.
+Frog Recruitment director Jane Kennelley said because of uncertainty around what was happening with the business, sometimes the best advice was to sit tight.

-"No one is going to take on an organisation with no people or critical skill sets disappearing so it could just be that they are really encouraged to hold fire and not make a knee-jerk reaction and just sit tight and absolutely wait to see what is going to happen."
+"No one is going to take on an organisation with no people, or critical skill sets disappearing, so it could just be that they are really encouraged to hold fire and not make a knee-jerk reaction and just sit tight and absolutely wait to see what is going to happen."

 Kennelley said while many may not be able to get similar roles, there would also be a range of individuals with highly transferable skills that could be "gold dust" for another organisation.